senhor-R/CAM4ModelExtractor/README.md

 The example given bellow creates two filters.
 The first filter extracts female models from the US, and exports them to the CAM4Recorder wanted list.
-The second example captures bisexual models from germany, and does not export them to the CAM4Recorder wanted list.
+The second example captures bisexual models from Germany, and does not export them to the CAM4Recorder wanted list.
 ```json
 [